 - The environment name (cannot contain whitespace)

-Once you have entered your options, click Create, and you will be taken to the configuration page for your new environment.
+Once you have entered your options, click Create, and you will be taken to the overview page for your new environment.

 Creating an environment with the CLI